Home Pottery Studio Set Up Guide

 Clay Storage

 A properly placed clay storage keeps your workflow smooth.
-We suggest that you keep your clay in a container or thick well-sealed plastic bags that you can put under your worktable.
+We suggest that you keep your clay in a container or in thick, well-sealed plastic bags, which you can place under your worktable.

 Get Your Tools